crossroads/www.goodcity/_posts/2020-11-28-helping-those-in-need-during-covid-en.md

 ---
-title: Helping those in need during COVID-19: Fighting local poverty issues that need your attention and support
+title: "Helping those in need during COVID-19: Fighting local poverty issues that need your attention and support"
 description: "Low-income households have been hit the hardest with the negative impacts brought on by COVID-19.
 Read more to see how you can help!"
 layout: blog
 tags: en